 In 1653 a devastating fire swept through the market town of Marlborough.
 In the aftermath of the fire, a wealthy silk merchant named Thomas Bayly began to build an impressive timber and brick house at the end of Marlborough's long High Street.

-Over the next 5 decades Bayly and his descendents created a richly decorated house, with colourful wall paintings, panelled rooms, and an impressive oak staircase.
+Over the next 5 decades Bayly and his descendants created a richly decorated house, with colourful wall paintings, panelled rooms, and an impressive oak staircase.

 Bayly's home has been restored by a local charitable trust and offers visitors a wonderfully evocative glimpse into the world of a prosperous merchant family.